Performer - George, Raoul, Father Matthews, Quince

 Production & Touring Manager

-Andrew has a professional theatre portfolio spanning fifteen years in both his homeland of The United States of America and New Zealand.
-Specialising in design and production roles, Andrew started his New Zealand portfolio as the Technical Manager of the Basement Theatre (2011), and has gone on to work with companies such as Q Theatre, Indian Ink Theatre Company and Auckland Theatre Company.
-He is currently employed full time with PANNZ Incorporated (Tour-Makers/Arts-Market) as their Producer of Technical and Logistics.
-Since 2015, with Tour-Makers he has co-produced national tours of The White Guitar, Triumphs and Other Alternatives, The Book of Everything, Modern Maori Quartet, Daffodils, Live Live Cinema’s Little Shop of Horrors and The Mooncake and the Kumara.
+Andrew is the Director of Andrew Potvin Designs Ltd which specialises in tour management, business development and lighting design.
+He has a professional theatre portfolio spanning eighteen years across New Zealand and his homeland of the United States of America.
+Andrew started his New Zealand portfolio in Auckland as Technical Manager of the Basement Theatre (2011), and has gone on to work with companies such as Q Theatre, Indian Ink Theatre Company and Auckland Theatre Company, mainly in design and production roles.
+With Tour-Makers he has co-produced national tours of The White Guitar, Triumphs and Other Alternatives, The Book of Everything, Modern Maori Quartet, Daffodils, Live Live Cinema’s Little Shop of Horrors and The Mooncake and the Kumara.
 Recent design credits include Auckland Theatre Company’s Guys and Dolls and Opera Factory’s The Medium.

-In 2017 Andrew hits the road with Indian Ink Theatre Company as Production Manager for their national tour of The Pickle King.
+In 2019 Andrew hits the road with Indian Ink Theatre Company as Production and Stage Manager for their international and national touring of Mrs Krishnan’s Party.

 Andrew is a member of ETNZ, EVANZ and MTNZ .

 Jo Kilgour is an Auckland-based Technical Director & Lighting Designer with extensive touring and festival experience.